anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-  domain that stores the certification request combined with the requester authentication information (based on the IDevID) and potentially the information about successful verification of the proof of possession (of the corresponding private key) in a way preventing changes to the combined information.
+  domain that stores the certification request combined with the requester authentication information (based on the IDevID) and potentially the information about successful verification of the proof of possession /* Bro: siehe Issue #16. */(of the corresponding private key) in a way preventing changes to the combined information.
-  Note that the information elements may not have been bound cryptographically.
+  Note that the information elements may not have been bound cryptographically. /* Bro: Den Satz habe ich nicht verstanden. */
-  When connectivity to backend PKI components is available, the trusted component forwards the certification request together with the requester information (authentication and proof of possession) for further processing.
-  This case offers only hop-by-hop security: the backend PKI must rely on the local pledge authentication result when performing the authorization and issuing the requested certificate.
+  When connectivity to backend PKI components is available, the trusted component forwards the certification request together with the requester information (authentication and proof of possession) for further processing. /* Bro: siehe Issue #16. */ This case offers only hop-by-hop security: the backend PKI must rely on the local pledge authentication result when performing the authorization and issuing the requested certificate.
-  In BRSKI the trusted component may be the EST server, co-located with the registrar in the target domain.
+  In BRSKI the trusted component may /*Bro: Muss das hier nicht ein 'must' sein? */ be the EST server, co-located with the registrar in the target domain.

 * Utilizing authenticated self-contained objects for the